YahooArchive/mojito/docs/dev_guide/topics/mojito_data.rst

 Controllers
 ***********

-Contollers can share data in the following ways:
+Controllers can share data in the following ways:

 - rehydrate data of its template or all the templates on the page
 - share data with its binders or all the other mojit binders on the page